margolisj/go-supreme/readme.md

   * Merge use store credit comming
   * Get rid of redundant return queue logic and checkout logic
   * Unify / pool initial item search
+  * Look to improve algorithm resilancy
 * Optimizations
   * Move any tolower processing to task creation / verification?
   * Retry function should telescope to ~ 200 ms, add a setting, but still start maybe 20 or 50 ms
 * Self deleting binary when I want the beta over
 * Figure out how to set this up - http://www.akins.org/posts/vscode-go/
   * https://github.com/alecthomas/gometalinter
-* Metrics server
 * Extra security:
-  * Have users
+  * Have users with e-mail and password
-  * Background thread to periodically validate
+  * Background thread to periodically validate a single copy is open
 * Discord and slack webhook
 * Clean up code and model an interface for mobile and desktop
 * Auto update